apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

 ```
 Where `model_handler` is the model handler setup code.

-To import models, you need to wrap them around a `ModelHandler` object.
+To import models, you need to configure a `ModelHandler` object that wraps the underlying model.
 Which `ModelHandler` you import depends on the framework and type of data structure that contains the inputs.
 The following examples show some ModelHandlers that you might want to import.

 ```
 from apache_beam.ml.inference.sklearn_inference import SklearnModelHandlerNumpy